3 numbers. 2 separate processes. 1 chance to respond before 6 May.

 Three different figures have been put forward for how many homes can be built on this site.
 Nobody has publicly explained the gap between them.

-What this means: A consultant working for the developer on a nearby application used Hertsmere's own planning database to assess the golf course.
-After filtering out land with significant flood risk — as planning policy requires — they found room for 42 to 59 homes.
-That assessment is not binding on this application, but it is the only such assessment currently identified by PottersBar.Vision in the public record.
-Neither the developer nor Hertsmere has published a clear planning explanation reconciling the 42–59 comparator with the 400-home Local Plan figure or the 550-home application.
+What this means: A consultant working for the developer on a nearby application used Hertsmere's own planning database to assess all sites for flood risk and capacity, including the former golf course.
+After filtering out land with significant flood risk — as planning policy requires — they assessed the site as having room for 42 to 59 homes.
+That assessment is not binding on this application, but it is the only such assessment that has been identified by PottersBar.Vision in the public record.
+Hertsmere has not yet produced its own independent study and there is no published explanation or reconciliation of the 42–59 assessment with the 400-home Local Plan figure or the 550-home application.

 2. The flood risk